CortexFoundation/tech-doc/operators.md

 #Interacting with machin learning models

-Solidity is a statically typed language used to write contracts on CVM.
 Operators are one of the fundamental buidling blocks to interact with machine learning models on the Cortex network.
 A operator is a set of statements that performs a task or calculates a value.
 To use a function, you must define it somewhere in the scope from which you wish to call it.

 ## CVM Operators